-- 13 The result of the SJLE Project evaluations was a maximum water surface elevation in 26 levee - reaches within the Gravelly Ford and Middle Eastside Bypass Study Areas that can be safely

-15 conveyed by the existing levees without exceeding USACE criteria.
-Hydraulic analyses to

-- 16 establish a maximum flow capacity in these levee reaches were then performed on results of the - 17 SJLE Project analysis. - 18 In performing the analyses, 1-D hydraulic models (described in Section 5.2.1) developed for the - 19 SJRRP were employed.
+- 13 The result of the SJLE Project evaluations was a maximum water surface elevation in 26 levee - reaches within the Gravelly Ford and Middle Eastside Bypass Study Areas that can be safely - 15 conveyed by the existing levees without exceeding USACE criteria.
+Hydraulic analyses to - 16 establish a maximum flow capacity in these levee reaches were then performed on results of the - 17 SJLE Project analysis. - 18 In performing the analyses, 1-D hydraulic models (described in Section 5.2.1) developed for the - 19 SJRRP were employed.
 The geometry in the existing-conditions hydraulic models are based on - 20 2008 LiDAR overbank elevations and 2011/2012 in-channel bathymetry.
 To address recent - subsidence, the model geometry, and maximum water surface elevations from the GCR were - adjusted in Reach 4A and the Middle Eastside Bypass.
-The models and maximum water surface - elevations were not adjusted for subsidence in Reach 2A since subsidence was assumed to have - 24 minimal impact on the results. - 25 A range of flows up to the full Restoration flow of 4,500 cfs were modeled in the Eastside - 26 Bypass Study Area and up to 6,000 cfs maximum flows for the Gravelly Ford Study Area - 27 (Restoration Flow magnitudes above 4,500 cfs are possible to account for attenuation and flow - losses upstream of Reach 2B which will have a capacity of 4,500 cfs).
-All flows used in the - 29 model were assumed to be local flows.
-The maximum water surface elevations at the assigned - 30 model cross section were then used to interpolate a discharge based on flow profiles for the range - of flows.
-If the associated discharge was greater than 4,500 cfs in the Eastside Bypass Study - 32 Area and 6,000 cfs in the Gravelly Ford Study Area, then a capacity of ">4,500 cfs" or - 33 ">6,000 cfs" was reported and no further analyses was made.
-Similar to the In-channel Capacity - 34 Analysis described in Section 7.1, the MNWR three weir conditions were considered. - 35 The result of the Priority 1 levee evaluations of maximum flows showed that allowable flows in - 36 Reach 2A are over 6,000 cfs throughout the entire reach when considering levee seepage and - 37 stability; in Reach 4A, the capacity of the evaluated portion of the reach was over 4,500 cfs. - 38 However, a few portions of the Middle Eastside Bypass cannot convey 4,500 cfs without - 39 exceeding USACE criteria for levee seepage and slope stability.
+The models and maximum water surface elevations were not adjusted for subsidence in Reach 2A since subsidence was assumed to have - 23 elevations were not adjusted for subside 24 no impact on the results - 24 no impact on the results. - 25 A range of flows up to the full Restoration flow of 4,500 cfs were modeled in the Eastside - 26 Bypass Study Area and up to 6,000 cfs maximum flows for the Gravelly Ford Study Area - 27 (Restoration Flow magnitudes above 4,500 cfs are possible to account for attenuation and flow - losses upstream of Reach 2B which will have a capacity of 4,500 cfs).
+All flows used in the - model were assumed to be local flows.
+The maximum water surface elevations at the assigned - 30 model cross section were then used to interpolate a discharge based on flow profiles for the range of flowing.
+If the approximate discharge spectra then 4.500, f{11} is the provided discharge based on flow profiles for the range - of flows.
+If the associated discharge was greater than 4,500 cfs in the Eastside Bypass Study - Area and 6,000 cfs in the Gravelly Ford Study Area, then a capacity of ">4,500 cfs" or ">6,000 cfs" was reported and no further analyses was made.
+Similar to the In-channel Capacity Analysis - cfs" was reported and no further analyses was made.
+Similar to the In-channel Capacity An described in Section 7.1, the MNWR three weir conditions were considered. - 25 The result of the Driverity 1 large evaluations of maximum flame to ---- 1 that -11 11 0 - The result of the Priority 1 levee evaluations of maximum flows showed that allowable flows in Reach 2A are over 6,000 cfs throughout the entire reach when considering levee seepage and - 37 stability; in Reach 4A, the capacity of the evaluated portion of the reach was over 4,500 cfs. - However, a few portions of the Middle Eastside Bypass cannot convey 4,500 cfs without - 39 exceeding USACE criteria for levee seepage and slope stability.
 In this reach, four levee reaches